↑ Back/Next ↑

 The western version of the Yanagiba which is flexible and is ideal for deskinning the fish or to remove the rib bones from a salmon.

-You have different serated bread knives wich is ideal to cut trough bread.
+You have different serrated bread knives which are ideal to cut through bread.

 Should you use any of the mentioned knives?